asreview/asreview/README.md

 ## Installation

-The ASReview software requires Python 3.6+ ([see Install Python](https://asreview.readthedocs.io/en/latest/installation.html#install-python)).
+The ASReview software requires Python 3.6+ ([see instructions for installing Python](https://asreview.readthedocs.io/en/latest/installation.html)).
 The project is available on [Pypi](https://pypi.org/project/asreview/).
 Install the project with (Windows users might have to use the prefix `python -m`):

 ```bash